-Polly Trout, Founder: Polly has a Ph.D. in Religious Studies from Boston University.
-She has been providing supportive services to homeless neighbors for the past 15 years.
+Polly Trout, Founder and Executive Director: Polly has a Ph.D. in Religious Studies from Boston University and an M.T.S. from Harvard Divinity School.
+She has been providing supportive services to homeless neighbors for the past 16 years in King County.
 She has extensive experience in nonprofit administration and fundraising, and in building cross-class, anti-racist, multicultural community.
 Polly is a layperson and mother with a nonsectarian Dharma practice.
 Her root teacher is Venerable Pannavati, and she is ordained as a lay minister in the Embracing Simplicity Hermitage lineage, a nonsectarian lineage led by Venerable Pannavati Bhikkuni and Venerable Pannadipa Bhikkhu.
-She serves on the board of the Northwest Dharma Association and is affiliated with the Evergreen Spiritual Alliance, an interfaith cooperative of spiritual teachers.
+She serves on the board of the Northwest Dharma Association.
 In 2002 Polly founded Seattle Education Access, a local nonprofit that provides college access and retention services to low income and at risk young adults.
-When she’s not taking care of people she likes to read library books, travel, and sit in the woods.
+When she’s not taking care of people she likes to read library books, travel, write, and sit in the woods.

 Dorothy Simecek, Bookkeeper Philanthropist: Dorothy is our bookkeeper, administrative associate, and development assistant.
 She graduated with a Bachelor’s of Science in Business Management and a focus on Accounting, and has worked as a bookkeeper for the past two years.
 Dorothy is great with people, has solid financial skills, and is thoroughly organized.
 She assisted in the start-up of the College Success Program at Seattle Central Community College, an organization that assists foster and minority youth with college enrollment and retention.
 In her youth she worked at San Antonio Methodist Shelters helping homeless clients.
 She assisted with the meal program, checked people into the shelter, and provided hygiene products.
 This experience helped shape her lifelong commitment to helping others.
 For the past 16 years she has volunteered as a Sister of Perpetual Indulgence in the Abbey of St Joan.
 In this role she has planned special events, raised money for the Abbey’s nonprofit grant fund, reviewed grant proposals, for local nonprofits, educated thousands of people on harm reduction, and advocated for people in need in the community.
 Over the years The Abbey of St Joan has built many bridges between different nonprofits and social justice groups in Seattle.
 She is working with Patacara to bring positive change to the community it serves.